dashingsoft/pyarmor/README.md

 ## Release Plan

-In order to improve security and support Python 3.11, there are significant changes in the next major version PyArmor 8.0
+In order to improve security and support Python 3.11, there are significant changes in the next major version Pyarmor 8.0

-PyArmor 8.0 release date is about 2023-03-01 (March 1, 2023)
+Pyarmor 8.0 release date is about 2023-03-01 (March 1, 2023)

-The main features for PyArmor 8.0
+The main features for Pyarmor 8.0

 * Support Python 3.11
 * BCC mode for x86_64 and arm64, the enhancement of spp mode, Irreversible
 * RFT mode, rename function/method/class/variable/argument, Irreversible
 * Customize and localize runtime error messages

-The scheduled features for PyArmor 8.0+ (not released with 8.0)
+The scheduled features for Pyarmor 8.0+ (not released with 8.0)

 * BCC mode for armv7 and x86
 * Support Python 3.12

-PyArmor status will be stable by the end of 2024 (Dec.
+Pyarmor status will be stable by the end of 2024 (Dec.
 31, 2024)

 ### New EULA

-The big changes of EULA for PyArmor 8.0+
+The big changes of EULA for Pyarmor 8.0+

 * For non-profit usage, one license is OK.
 * For commercial usage, one product one license.

-There are only 2 new license types for PyArmor 8.0+
+There are only 2 new license types for Pyarmor 8.0+

 * pyarmor-basic, one license price 52$
 * pyarmor-pro, one license price 89$